Home

 What are the main differences between an education loan and a personal loan?

-An education loan is specifically for academic expenses, has lower interest rates, a moratorium period, and tax benefits under Section 80E.
-A personal loan has higher interest rates, no tax benefits, and requires immediate repayment.
+An education loan is specifically designed for academic expenses and usually offers lower interest rates, a moratorium period, and tax benefits under Section 80E.
+A personal loan has higher interest rates, no tax benefits, and repayment starts immediately after disbursal.

 Can I use a personal loan to finance my higher education?

-Yes, but personal loans have higher interest rates and shorter repayment periods than education loans.
+Yes, a personal loan can be used for education expenses.
+However, personal loans generally have higher interest rates and shorter repayment periods compared to education loans.

 What expenses are covered under an education loan?

-Tuition fees, accommodation, exam and library fees, books, equipment, and travel expenses for studying abroad.
+Education loans typically cover tuition fees, accommodation, exam fees, library charges, books, equipment, and travel expenses if you are studying abroad.

 Are there tax benefits associated with education loans?

-Yes, under Section 80E, the interest paid on education loans is tax-deductible for up to 8 years.
+Yes, under Section 80E of the Income Tax Act, the interest paid on an education loan is eligible for tax deduction for up to 8 years.

 Do education loans require collateral?

-Loans up to ₹7.5 lakh are usually unsecured.
-Higher amounts may require collateral like property or fixed deposits.
+Education loans up to ₹7.5 lakh are usually unsecured.
+For higher loan amounts, lenders may require collateral such as property, fixed deposits, or other assets.

 When does the repayment of an education loan begin?